mcci-usb/COLLECTION-cricket-ui/README.md

 Create a release directory with release version `MCCI-Cricket-UI-<ver tag>-Windows-Installer`

-Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `MCCI-Cricket-UI-<ver tag>-Windows-Installer.zip`.
+Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) the name of zipped folder should be  `MCCI-Cricket-UI-<ver tag>-Windows-Installer.zip`.

 The Application Installer must be digitally signed before it can be deployed.